 Festive Friends case study

-Heather Murray, a 2nd year Marketing student at UWE Bristol, applied to the Community Fund to help fund a “Festive Friends” Christmas lunch at St Werburgh’s Community Centre, for older people in the local community.
-Heather worked with the Community Centre and other partners to organise fundraising events during the year, before putting on the “Festive Friends” event itself in December 2016.
+Heather Murray, a second year Marketing student at UWE Bristol, applied to the UWE Bristol Community Fund to help fund a 'Festive Friends' Christmas lunch at St Werburgh’s Community Centre, for older people in the local community.
+Heather worked with the Community Centre and other partners to organise fundraising events during the year, before putting on the 'Festive Friends' event itself in December 2016.

 Heather says: "I am delighted to report that Festive Friends was a tremendous success.
 85 of some of Bristol's more isolated older people came together in what was a very warm, jovial and comfortable atmosphere, amongst a team of fantastic volunteers, and created a sense of what Christmas should really be about.
 I learned so much about the true plight of isolation in Bristol, and that we really should be working together to reduce this issue with local, grassroots events like this – they make a bigger difference to the lives of those involved that I ever initially imagined."